tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 In Mexico, almost all companies send and receive payments in different currencies.
 If you want to do this you can enable the use of multi-currency.
-You should also enable synchronization with the **Mexican Bank Service**, as this would allow you to automatically have the exchange rate from the SAT without having to manually create this information every day in Odoo.
+You should also enable synchronization with the **Mexican Bank Service**, as this would allow you to automatically have the exchange rate from the SAT without having to manually create this information every day in CoquiAPPs.

 Go to settings and enable the multi-currency feature.